Australian Rostrum: 2010s

 In 2011 the sixth Sidney Wicks competition was held in Adelaide South Australia in October in conjunction with the National Convention.
 The winner was Jenny Blain of Malvern Rostrum Club 45 in Victoria.

 The seventh Sidney Wicks competition was held in Brisbane in conjunction with the annual Australian Rostrum Council conference and the forty third Voice of Youth National finals in late July 2017.
 The winner was Rob Ellison of Carnegie Rostrum Club 68 in Victoria.

 2020s

 2020 is the 90th year of Rostrum in Australia and the 97th year since Rostrum was formed in Manchester, UK.

 The first On-Line Rostrum Club has been formed with members in most states of Australia and, at time, overseas.
 The Club is developing different skills and techniques required for effective on-line communications.
 Meetings are fortnightly and in the evening Australian Eastern Time.

+The eighth Sidney Wicks competition was held in Melbourne.
+The winner was Will Cassidy from Tasmania.

 A Brief History of Rostrum in Queensland (1937–2021) was released by Bill Smith Rostrum Club 3 Brisbane in June 2022.